Iowa’s Seth Malcom Commits To Nebraska Football

 — Seth Malcom (@SMalcom8) June 6, 2020

 Nebraska and both Iowa schools have had some big recruiting battles for area players over the last few years.
 The recruiting rivalries have ratcheted up a notch since Nebraska named Scott Frost its head coach after the 2017 season.
 The rivalries have even extended to players that don’t hail from either state.
-Earlier this summer the Cyclones won a recruiting battle with the Huskers for wide receiver prospect Jaylin Noel.
+Earlier this summer, the Cyclones won a recruiting battle with the Huskers for wide receiver prospect Jaylin Noel.

 The FBS level attention on Malcom is a little unheard of considering the linebacker plays on a school so small it engages in eight-player football.
 At the high school level, some programs have so few students they would be hard-pressed to field a roster large enough to sustain 11 starters on offense and 11 starters on defense.
 Special rules allow these teams to have just eight starters on both sides of the ball.

 Matthew Bain of the Des Moines Register reported on just how much Malcom stood out at that level in May.
 Bain pointed to two games from October of 2019.
 On October 11, Malcom rushed 35 times for 458 yards and eight touchdowns, all also notching eight tackles and an interception on defense.
-The prior game, he ran for 336 yards and six touchdowns on 30 carries.
-On the defensive side of the ball he logged 15 tackles, five solo tackles for loss and a returned an interception for a touchdown.
+In the previous game, he ran for 336 yards and six touchdowns on 30 carries.
+On the defensive side of the ball, he logged 15 tackles, five solo tackles for loss, and a returned an interception for a touchdown.

-It is unusual for eight-player football players to land scholarship offers from FBS schools but it does happen on occasion, especially around Iowa and Nebraska.
-The Iowa Hawkeyes had three former eight-player alumni on its defensive front in Nate Bazata, Drew Ott and Nate Meier during the 2015 season.
+It is unusual for eight-player football players to land scholarship offers from FBS schools, but it does happen on occasion, especially around Iowa and Nebraska.
+The Iowa Hawkeyes had three former eight-player alumni on its defensive front in Nate Bazata, Drew Ott, and Nate Meier during the 2015 season.